-Overview of South Africa for Travelers and Expatriates
+Overview of South Africa for Travelers

 South Africa has often aptly been called “the rainbow nation” because of its diverse population and the resulting mix of cultures.
-With 11 different languages spoken throughout South Africa, no more than one fourth of the population speaks in the same native tongue.
+With 11 different languages spoken throughout South Africa, no more than one-fourth of the population speaks in the same native tongue.
 English is the primarily spoken language of only 9.6% of the population, but it is widely understood and is the most common second language for South Africans, making it easy for visitors to call it home for a long or short period of time.

 While the national currency of South Africa is the rand, MasterCard and Visa are accepted throughout most of the country, and ATMs can be found in every major city.
 Although it is not the cheapest African country, traveling in South Africa is still less expensive than both North America and Europe.
-As the largest producer of platinum, gold and cranium in the world, mining is a major industry in South Africa.
+As the largest producer of platinum, gold, and uranium in the world, mining is a major industry in South Africa.
 Unfortunately, poverty and inequality continue to taint South Africa’s economy which currently has an unemployment rate of nearly 25%.